rykci/nft/README.md

 This project was coded with the [Hardhat SDK](https://hardhat.org/) and [Openzeppelin contracts](https://github.com/OpenZeppelin/openzeppelin-contracts/).

 - `Minter`: OwnableUpgradeable ERC721 contract to mint NFTs
-- `MinterBeacon`: Beacon contract which stores the implementation logic for the BeaconProxies
-- `MinterFactory`: Factory contract that creates BeaconProxy contracts using MinterBeacon implementation.
+- `MinterFactory`: Factory contract that creates Minter instances.

 ## Prerequisites